 British Colonisation (1788 Onwards)

-British colonisation in 1788 introduced Western Christianity, constitutional monarchy, and the English language.
+British colonisation in 1788 introduced Western Christianity, a constitutional monarchy, and the English language.
 This period marked profound changes for Indigenous populations, resulting in dispossession, disease, and cultural disruption.
 The colonial era established Anglo-Celtic cultural dominance that would persist for over a century.

 Early Migration Waves (Pre-1945)

 The rich history of migration and trade in Australia dates back to pre-British colonisation.
-The Gold Rush of the 1850s attracted diverse migrants, including Chinese, German, and Italian prospectors.
+The Gold Rush of the 1850s attracted particular migrants, including Chinese, German, and Italian prospectors.
 However, the Immigration Restriction Act of 1901 (White Australia Policy) limited non-European migration for much of the 20th century.

 Postwar Migration and Transformation (1945-1973)